ManifoldScholar/manifold-docusaurus/docs/administering/readingGroups_be.md

 As an example, with this interface you can search for Reading Groups you expect to be spam, and from those search results, you can then select which you wish to remove.
 You can likewise drill down into a view listing all of a Group’s annotations and filter those annotations by date, flag, or user to remove inappropriate content, either individually or in bulk.

-These features work in conjunction with the platform’s email verification, models of trust, and rate limiting systems described in the [Mitigating Spam section](../administering/spam.md).
+These features work in conjunction with the platform’s email verification, models of trust, and rate limiting systems described in the [Spam Baseline Guardrails section](../administering/spam.md).

-:::note More on Flagging and Terms and Conditions Learn more about how to flag inappropriate content in the [Reporting Inappropriate Content section](../using/reading_manifold.md#reporting-inappropriate-content).
+:::note More on Flagging and Terms and Conditions Learn more about how to flag annotations and comments content in the [Reporting Inappropriate Content section](../using/reading_manifold.md#reporting-inappropriate-content).

 The [Pages section](../backend/pages.md) of this documentation describes how to set Terms and Conditions for your instance.
 Note that we do not supply a Terms and Conditions template for general use.
 :::